Kamel-Media/Kamel/README.md

 #### Cache size (number of entries to cache)

-To configure memory cache size, you can do it like so:
+Kamel provides a generic `Cache<K,V>` interface, the default implementation uses LRU memory cache mechanism backed by `LinkedHashMap`.
+You can provide a number of entries to cache for each type like
+so:

 ```kotlin
 KamelConfig {